-Faster internet speeds are becoming increasingly accessible for businesses and residential users across the country thanks to a range of developments from wholesaler NBN Co and the gradual rollout of the 5G network.
+Faster internet speeds are becoming increasingly accessible for businesses and residential users across the country thanks to a range of developments from wholesaler nbn®️ and the gradual rollout of the 5G network.

-It’s true – speed is not the only factor that makes up a good internet service.
-Reliability, cost and scalability are also important.
+It’s true – speed isn’t the only factor that makes up a good internet service.
+Reliability, cost, and scalability are also important.
 However, access to fast internet opens up a host of opportunities for Australians and Australian businesses in terms of reaching new markets, utilising the latest technologies and connecting communities.

 Gamers aren’t the only ones who should be getting excited about the prospect of gigabit speeds.